Forestcore – The Ultimate Nature Aesthetic

 Clothing isn’t the only part of your outfit worth focusing on, and your accessories can’t be forgotten.

-As with the clothing, forestcore has a very casual, understated style, so large, bold and statement jewellery, as well as overly glamorous pieces, don’t exactly fit the style.
+As with the clothing, forestcore has a very casual, understated style, so large, bold, and statement jewelry, as well as overly glamorous pieces, don’t exactly fit the style.

-Instead, opt for either plain gold or silver jewellery, with styles such as chains, small plain necklaces, simple rings, and small earrings.
+Instead, opt for either plain gold or silver jewelry, with styles such as chains, small plain necklaces, simple rings, and small earrings.

 Forest at dust with sun peaking through the trees.